Are you in need of Cataract Surgery?

 Treatment for Cataracts

 Cataract surgery is the most commonly performed surgery in the United States and is done mostly on an out-patient basis.
 In most cases, the cataract is replaced by an intraocular lens (IOL).
 An IOL is a clear, artificial lens that requires no care and becomes a permanent part of your eye.
 Because an IOL allows more light to pass through to the retina, previously dull vision is often described as being brighter and with more vivid colors after surgery.
 Also, the IOL typically focuses light better than the original cloudy lens, often reducing the patient’s dependence on eyeglasses or contact lenses.
 At EyeSight Hawaii, we utilize Phacoemulsification (or phaco) the most modern and proven method of cataract surgery.
 This typically involves a no-needle anesthesia, no-stitch, and no-patch treatment that generally heals more rapidly with less inflammation and discomfort than older techniques.
 We also offer our patients the new standard in precision laser cataract surgery with the CATALYS Precision Laser System.
-Find out more about Laser Cataract Surgery in Honolulu, Hawaii by clicking here.

 Video courtesy of KGMB9